 Stories about being cut off in traffic or having to put up with a difficult colleague in the office, can be used to draw your listeners in to the rest of your sermon.

-Here’s an extra hint: just tell the first part of a story and save the ending for later.
-Hollywood does this all time – oftentimes a film or TV show will draw you in with a captivating story but lave the ending up in the air before comping back to it later.
+Pro hint: Tell the first part of a story and save the ending for the end.
+Hollywood does this all time – oftentimes a film or TV show will draw you in with a captivating story but lave the ending up in the air before coming back to it later.